For small- and medium-sized businesses looking to go digital, there’s no shortage of ecommerce platforms to choose from.

 Plus, the headless feature allows them to seamlessly integrate their preferred payment gateways without having to do the heavy lifting themselves.
 Not only does this save time and money for merchants, but it also allows for greater innovation and faster time-to-market.
 Popular ecommerce platforms like BigCommerce, Optimizely (formerly Episerver), Elastic Path and Commercetools all offer headless, API-driven options.

 Composability means to be able to break an entity into various modules, all of which combine to form the whole.
-Therefore, according to Gartner, a composable enterprise is one that creates its organisation out of interchangeable building blocks.
+Therefore, according to Gartner, a composable enterprise is one that creates its organization out of interchangeable building blocks.

-By breaking up into smaller, more autonomous teams, an organisation can more easily identify which activities are working and get rid of those that are not.
+By breaking up into smaller, more autonomous teams, an organization can more easily identify which activities are working and get rid of those that are not.
 As a result, the business can better align its teams and processes to support digital transformation and better respond to digital disruptions.

 However, for platforms using a monolith technology, the frontend/presentation layer and the backend/server-side are packaged together into an all-in-one solution.
 While this does make setting up your online store more simple and straightforward, it might present some complications for enterprise-level businesses.